Transient dynamics of a magnetic impurity coupled to superconducting electrodes: exact numerics versus perturbation theory: Introduction

 Superconductors are macroscopic coherent materials, described by a complex order parameter $\Delta$, measuring the pairing amplitude between electrons.
 They are characterized by a non-dissipative electric current through the material for sufficiently low bias voltages \cite{Bardeen_PR1957}.
 In conventional superconductors, the electron pairing induces a gap in the density of states at the Fermi level with a value $\abs{\Delta}$.
 However, a spatial modulations of $\Delta$ can give rise to discrete excitation energies inside the gap due to the multiple Andreev reflections \cite{DeGennes_PL1963,Andreev_JETP1964,Andreev_JETP1966,Kulik_JETP1970}.
 These states have been observed in superconductors coupled to other materials, including semiconductors, normal metals, and other superconductors, for recent reviews see \cite{Sauls_review2018,Prada_NRP2020}.

 The coupling between superconductors and magnetic impurities or small quantum dots offers the possibility to investigate the competition between superconductivity and many-body interactions \cite{Cuevas_PRB2001,Balatsky_RMP2006,Jarillo_Nat2006,Eichler_PRL2007,Grove_NPJ2007,Eichler_PRB2009,Franceschi_Nat2010,Rodero_Adv2011,Meden_IOP2019}.
-Coulomb blockade tends to fix the number of electrons in the system, suppressing charge fluctuations and leading to a blockade of the current through the system \cite{Beenakker_book}.
+Coulomb blockade tends to fix the number of electrons in the system, suppressing charge fluctuations and blocking the current through the system \cite{Beenakker_book}.
 In the strong Coulomb blockade limit, the ground state of an impurity with an odd number of electrons is doubly degenerate, hosting an unpaired spin \cite{Balatsky_RMP2006}.
-In this regime, spin fluctuations lead to an increase of the low-bias conductance, known as the Kondo effect \cite{Goldhaber_Nat1998,Kouwenhoven_PW2001}.
+In this regime, spin fluctuations increase the low-bias conductance, known as the Kondo effect \cite{Goldhaber_Nat1998,Kouwenhoven_PW2001}, characterized by the Kondo temperature, $T_K$.

-The competition between Kondo and pairing correlations lead to a rich phase diagram \cite{Rozhkov_PRL1999,Rozhkov_PRB2000,Vecino_PRB2003,Tanaka_NJP2007}.
-At the transition between the doublet and the singlet ground state, the subgap states (also known as Yu-Shiba-Rusinov states) cross the Fermi level \cite{Pillet_Nat2010,Dirks_Nat2011,Jellinggaard_PRB2016} leading to a supercurrent sign reversal, the so-called $0-\pi$ transition \cite{Glazman_JETP1989,vanDam_Nat2006,Cleuziou_Nat2006,Jorgensen_NanoLett2007,Delagrange_PB2018}.
+The competition between Kondo and pairing correlations lead to a phase diagram where the system transits between a singlet to a doublet ground state \cite{Rozhkov_PRL1999,Rozhkov_PRB2000,Vecino_PRB2003,Tanaka_NJP2007}.
+At the transition between the doublet and the singlet states, the subgap states (also known as Yu-Shiba-Rusinov states) cross the Fermi level \cite{Pillet_Nat2010,Dirks_Nat2011,Jellinggaard_PRB2016}, reversing supercurrent direction, the so-called $0-\pi$ transition \cite{Glazman_JETP1989,Clerk_PRB2000,vanDam_Nat2006,Cleuziou_Nat2006,Jorgensen_NanoLett2007,Delagrange_PB2018}.
 At the ground state transition, BCS pair correlations are suppressed and the electron pairing is predominantly spin-triplet close to the impurity \cite{Kuzmanovski_PRB2020,Perrin_PRL2020}.